SNAP & Other Food Assistance Programs

 SNAP recipients are eligible for bonus dollars to use when they purchase fruits and vegetables from local farmers and retailers—an initiative that benefits our communities, our farmers and the health of our citizens.

-As a SNAP recipient, you can earn up to $20 in Double Up Food Bucks when you spend $20 on fresh produce at participating retailers.
+As a SNAP recipient, you can earn up to $20 in Double Up Food Bucks when you spend $20 on fresh produce at participating retailers to get additional produce items.

 United way 211 logo rgb

-Need help with more than just affording food?
-The 2.1.1. hotline and resource center is a one-stop source of information for people in need of assistance.
-When you reach out to 211,
+For help with food and beyond call the 2.1.1. hotline and resource center.
+This is a one-stop source of information for people in need of assistance run by the United Way of Central Iowa.
+Ways to get help: